Kaiurungi Hao Ika

 Progression and specialisations

-Fishing skippers can progress to work in onshore management roles, such as vessel manager, within a fishing company.
+Fishing skippers may progress to work on non-fishing vessels or move into onshore management roles, such as vessel manager, within a fishing company.

 - Deep-sea Fishing Skipper

-- Deep-sea fishing skippers may lead a large crew and play a managerial role on the fishing boat, they must hold a skipper fishing vessel unlimited diploma.
+- Deep-sea fishing skippers may lead a large crew and play a managerial role on the fishing boat.

 - Inshore Fishing Skipper